 Among other things, he has discovered and proved the non-accidental homonymy of the first principle of Neo-Platonism, the One,“το hen”, το ἕν, that is the God or the Good, with the word “En” () of the ancient Chaldeans and Babylonians since in their cuneiform writing it means the Lord or the Priest, and it is used as the first part of many compound words for their gods, such as En-Lil (Lord of the Storm), En-Ki (deity of crafts, mischief, water, intelligence and creation) etc. (This research has been published in the Journal of Hellenic Religion6 (2012-2013) 55-76 of Nottingham Trent University (NTU) in Greek and in the Philosophia E-Journal of Philosophy and Culture14 (2016) 171-189 of Sofia University in English).

-Since 2011 he is a regular contributor and scientific associate of the Greek journal Historica Themata (Historical Themes) and since 2013 he is a contributor to the Military History, a monthly magazine on the Greek and world military history.
+From 2011 to 2017 he was a regular contributor and scientific associate of the Greek journal Historica Themata (Historical Themes) and from 2013 to 2017 he was a contributor to the Military History, a monthly magazine on the Greek and world military history.

 Articles and studies

 – “Michel Foucault: Towards a Structural History”, Greek Philosophical Review, vol. 11, no. 33, September 1994, 199-211 (in Greek).

 – “Freedom and Power of Language according to the Apothatism of Dionysius the Areopagite”, Eleusis, no. 5, September 1994, 15-17 (in Greek).

 – “Teleology of Evil in the World”, Eleusis, no. 18, Winter 1997, 24-26 (in Greek).

 – “History as Re-activation of Present”, Eleusis, no. 23, Spring 2000, 36-39 (in Greek).